 - Good warranty length – 3 years.
 A lot of units have longer warranties – up to 5 years – but there are just as many that have a shorter warranty length – as little as 1 year.

-- Light and small for considering its maximum output of 250 CFM (approx.)
+- Light and small relative to its output (approx. 250 CFM)

 - Carbon filter type, especially considering this model’s price.
 Carbon filter is comprised of a fibrous material coated with carbon.
 At same price point there are models available with carbon filters that contain actual carbon pellets that provide better gas filtration